Arnold-Dsouza/Iris_AI_Local_LLM/README.md

 ## 🌟 Overview

+Iris is a modern, multilingual AI voice assistant that brings natural conversation to your browser.
+With support for **English 🇺🇸** and **Hindi 🇮🇳**, Iris makes interaction seamless and intuitive.

 ### 💬 Live Captions (CC)
 - **Real-time subtitles** show what you're saying as you speak
 - **AI response captions** display what Iris is saying back
 - **Toggle CC button** at the top center to show/hide captions
 - **Auto-scroll** keeps latest conversation visible
-- **Clean interface** shows last few exchangess a modern, multilingual AI voice assistant that brings natural conversation to your browser.
-With support for English 🇺🇸, Arabic 🇱🇧, and French 🇫🇷, Iris makes interaction seamless and intuitive.
+- **Clean interface** shows last few exchanges

 ## ✨ Features

 - 🗣️ **Multilingual Support**
   - English (US) 🇺🇸
-  - Arabic (Lebanese) 🇱🇧
-  - French 🇫🇷
+  - Hindi (India) 🇮🇳

 - 🎯 **Key Capabilities**
   - 🎨 Beautiful, responsive blob visualization